 iii Shareholder activism

-There seem to be conflicting views about shareholder activism: on the one hand, such activity is not optimal for long-term corporate value, as it merely seeks short-term profits; however, on the other hand, shareholder activism should be understood as a reasonable aim to protect minority shareholders and improve corporate governance.
+There seem to be conflicting views about shareholder activism: on the one hand, such activity is not optimal for long-term corporate value, as it merely seeks short-term profits; however, shareholder activism should be understood as a reasonable aim to protect minority shareholders and improve corporate governance.

-Any person intending to solicit another person to exercise his or her voting rights by proxy for listed companies should public disclose this in advance and deliver the power of attorney or reference documents.61
+Any person intending to solicit another person to exercise his or her voting rights by proxy for listed companies should publicly disclose this in advance and deliver the power of attorney or reference documents.65

 iv Takeover defences

-Given that every shareholder has one vote per share,62 dual class share systems are not an appropriate defence in Korea against a hostile takeover.
+Given that every shareholder has one vote per share,66 dual-class share systems are not an appropriate defence in Korea against a hostile takeover.

 Another possible measure is selling treasury shares to friendly third parties, given that the disposal of treasury shares is also a matter reserved to the board of directors and is not subject to regulations on the issuance of new shares.
-Such practice, however, is generally perceived in a negative light.
+However, this practice is generally perceived in a negative light.

 The staggered board system is not prohibited under the applicable laws and regulations, and some listed companies operate this system.

-As previously mentioned, in defending against a hostile takeover, the articles of incorporation can stipulate a supermajority voting system for certain general shareholders' meeting agendas, including the dismissal of directors or the golden parachute system; however, whether these systems are permitted under the KCC remains controversial.
+As previously mentioned, in defending against a hostile takeover, the articles of incorporation can stipulate a supermajority voting system for the agendas of certain general shareholders' meeting, including the dismissal of directors or the golden parachute system; however, whether these systems are permitted under the KCC remains controversial.

 v Contact with shareholders

 Contact with shareholders usually takes place through investor relations activities, and shareholders are increasingly keen to meet with management, including directors.
 In some cases, management will hold individual meetings with major shareholders.
 Although holding individual meetings with a shareholder or certain shareholders is not prohibited, the selective provision of internal information only to some shareholders is not permitted.
-In such case, a company has an obligation to make fair public disclosures; provided, however, that selective provision of information would be exceptionally permitted if the receiving party signs an agreement that it will keep such information confidential and not engage in share transactions by using the relevant information.
+If this is the case, a company has an obligation to make fair public disclosures, provided, however, that selective provision of information would be exceptionally permitted if the receiving party signs an agreement that it will keep the information confidential and not engage in share transactions by using the relevant information.

-Notice on the convocation of a general shareholders' meeting shall be given to shareholders at least two weeks prior to the date set for such meeting,64 provided that if a company has made a public disclosure of the convocation of the general shareholders' meeting, it may elect not to give notice thereon to shareholders with an equity interest representing no more than 1 per cent.65
+Notice on the convocation of a general shareholders' meeting shall be given to shareholders at least two weeks prior to the date set for the meeting,68 provided that if a company has made a public disclosure of the convocation of the general shareholders' meeting, it may elect not to give notice thereon to shareholders with an equity interest representing no more than 1 per cent.69

 Usually, shareholders do not expressly state whether they agree or disagree with the agenda submitted to the general shareholders' meeting.
-However, the National Pension Service has recently begun announcing how it would vote on certain agendas to the extent specific conditions are met.
+However, the National Pension Service has begun to announce how it would vote on certain agendas to the extent that specific conditions are met.

 Furthermore, shareholder activism has been on the rise in Korea, with an increasing number of domestic and overseas activist investors seeking to influence the management of large Korean conglomerates.
 We anticipate that the growth of activism will lead to increased attention being paid to corporate governance, especially regarding issues such as the re-election of owners as executive directors, concurrent directorships, and the independence and diversity of outside directors.

-1 Hyeon Deog Cho and Min Yung Hong are senior attorneys, Yeong-Ik Jeon is an attorney, and Jung-Chull Lee is a foreign attorney at Kim & Chang.
+1 Hyeon Deog Cho and Min Yung Hong are senior attorneys, Seung Yeon Seo is an attorney and Jung-Chull Lee is a foreign attorney at Kim & Chang.

 2 Articles 408-2 to 408-9.